Landon Turner (basketball)

 Landon Montel Turner (born September 30, 1960) is an American former basketball player.
 He played college basketball for the Indiana Hoosiers and won an NCAA championship as a junior in 1981.
 Hoosiers head coach Bob Knight considered Turner to have the potential to be the best player he ever coached.
-Primed for a breakthrough senior season and considered a top National Basketball Association (NBA) draft pick, Turner's basketball career came to an end when he was paralyzed from the chest down in a car accident in July 1981.
+Primed for a breakthrough senior season and considered to become a top pick in the National Basketball Association (NBA) draft, Turner's basketball career came to an end when he was paralyzed from the chest down in a car accident in July 1981.
 He stayed with the Hoosiers as a team captain during the 1981–82 season before the Boston Celtics honored Turner by selecting him as the final pick of the 1982 NBA draft.
 He played wheelchair basketball for three years before he embarked on a career as a motivational speaker.
 Turner is a member of the Indiana Basketball Hall of Fame and the Indiana University Athletics Hall of Fame.

-Early life and high school career
+Early life

 Turner was born on September 30, 1960, to Adell and Rita Turner.
 His father competed in track and played football; he received an athletic scholarship to play football for the Purdue Boilermakers but dropped out.
+Adell later worked as a security officer for the Ford Motor Company.
 Turner considers his father to be his biggest influence as an athlete.